-NOTE: If the granule you processed has very rugged terrain, you may notice NoData pixels in mountainous areas.
-This is a consequence of the Sentinel-1's look angle and shadows created by high relief topography.
-This effect was more pronounced in products processed by version 6 of S1TBX, but there are significantly fewer NoData pixels in products processed by version 7 (Figure 13).
+d.
+Zooming in on the mountainous regions of the radiometrically terrain corrected product, you may notice patches of missing data.
+This is a consequence of the Sentinel-1's look angle and shadows created by high relief topography (Figure 13).